Travis Head: Early career and domestic cricket

-South Australian captaincy and international career (2015–present)

-Limited-overs debut (2015–2016)

 In February 2015, Head was named to replace Johan Botha as the captain of South Australia, though Botha stayed with the team for the rest of the season to assist with the transition.
-At the age of 21 he was the youngest captain of the South Australian side in their 122-year first-class history.
+At the age of 21 he was the youngest captain of the South Australian team in their 122-year first-class history.
 As captain his fortunes continued to improve in the 2015–16 season as he shone in all three formats of the game.
 At the beginning of the season he became the third Australian in history to score a double century in a List A match with 202 runs from 120 balls.
 In doing so he helped South Australia to chase down the large target of 351 with three overs to spare.
 He also finally scored his maiden first-class century, after 17 scores of 50 or more, in a Sheffield Shield match against Western Australia to lead South Australia to a thrilling one-wicket win.
 On New Year's Eve he scored his maiden Twenty20 century against the Sydney Sixers, the first century ever scored for the Strikers.
 With three overs left in the match, the Strikers needed 51 runs to win and Head needed 55 runs to score his century.
 Head then scored 56 runs in the final three overs to score his century and win the match with three balls to spare, hitting Sean Abbott for three consecutive sixes in the last over.
 His final score was 101 runs off 53 balls with 9 sixes and 4 fours.